Get a demo of Culture Amp

 This is in the top 40% compared with other industries.

-People in S&P 500 were much more positive than average regarding Feedback & Recognition and Alignment & Involvement.
+People in S&P 500 were much more positive than average regarding Feedback & Recognition, Engagement, and Alignment & Involvement.

-On the lower side, people in S&P 500 had much lower favorable scores than average in Enablement, Company Performance, and Learning & Development.
+On the lower side, people in S&P 500 had much lower favorable scores than average in Company Performance, Work & Life Blend, and Enablement.

-People working in S&P 500 are as engaged as other industries.
+People working in S&P 500 are more engaged than All Industries (Global).

-The highest scoring question for S&P 500 had 90% of people agreeing that their manager genuinely cares about their wellbeing (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for S&P 500 had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Management.

-People in S&P 500 were generally least favourable about Action, and were most negative towards 'I rarely think about looking for a job at another company' with 20% of people disagreeing (+0% above average).
+People in S&P 500 were generally least favourable about Action, and were most negative towards 'I believe action will take place as a result of this survey' with 16% of people disagreeing (+1% above average).

 How long do people stay?